dsyer/presos/decks/microservice-security.md

 * Browser clients (single page app): implicit grant
 * Mobile and non-browser clients: password grant (maybe with mods for multifactor etc.)
 * Service clients (intra-system): client credentials or relay user token

+## Relaying User Tokens

+> Front end app sends SSO token with user credentials to authenticate
+> back end requests, back ends just relay it to each other as
+> necessary.

+Simple but possibly flawed: the front end only needs access to user details to authenticate, but you need to give it permission to do anything to allow it access to the back ends.

+Better is to exchange (with full authentication) the incoming token for an outgoing one with different permissions (scope and client).
+Can use password grant (e.g. with the incoming token as a password).

 ## OAuth 1.0